-Calvin (Caterpillar) has just learned that he has an uncle living in Oh Valley at the famed Insect Inn.
+Calvin (Caterpillar) has just learned that he has an uncle living in Oh Valley at the famous Insect Inn.
 He thinks he might like to meet him.
 Everyone tells him that he’s the spitting image of Uncle “Butter” at his age.
-“Spitting image” – How could that be good?
+“Spitting image?”
+How could that be good?

 Calvin’s curiosity gets the better of him so making sure it’s OK first, he leaves his home in Beetlecrum, heading for Oh Valley.
 It’s a fair distance but he’s pretty sure he can make it there and back before dark.
 Calvin’s been on many adventures and believes the journey is half of the fun.

-He sets out in the early dawn.
+He sets out before first light.
 Not even the birds are awake and chirping yet.
 This is good news for Calvin.
 He knows that, with his girth, he’s apt to be a lovely breakfast for an ‘Early Bird’ who mistakes him for a worm.
-In the early morning, before the sun is up, Calvin could easily be mistaken for a worm because he is long and low to the ground.
+This early, before the sun is up, Calvin could easily be mistaken for a worm because he is long and low to the ground.
 He has no hair or feathers or fur.

-Once he stopped day-dreaming, he found he was in Oh Valley sooner than he imagined he’d be.
+Once he stopped day-dreaming, he found he was already on the outskirts of Oh Valley, much sooner than he imagined he would be.
 He asked a few locals if they knew his Uncle Buttercup.
 They knew of a resident at the Insect Inn named, ‘Butter,’ but they weren’t certain if this could be Calvin’s uncle.
 There were no recognizable similarities.

 With help, Calvin arrived at the inn and was directed to a room at its very top!
 Uncle Buttercup, it seemed, lived in a turret like the ones you see on old castle buildings.
-It was a long climb for Calvin, part of it in a spiral staircase that seemed to go on forever.
+It was a long climb for Calvin, part of it on a spiral staircase that seemed to go up forever.
 But that would not deter him.
-He was not going to miss this opportunity now that he was almost there.
+He was not going to miss meeting his uncle now that he was almost there.